ksyasuda/mpv-youtube-queue/README.md

 - `font_name - JetBrains Mono`: The name of the font to use
 - `font_size - 12`: Size of the font
 - `display_limit - 6`: The maximum amount of videos to show on the OSD at once
-- `show_errors - no`: Show error messages on the OSD
+- `show_errors - yes`: Show error messages on the OSD

 ## License